Kundan Lal Gujral

 Kundan Lal Gujral (c.1902 - 1997) was an Indian chef and restaurateur based in New Delhi.
-He, along with Kundan Lal Jaggi invented several Indian dishes which have since become popular worldwide, including Butter chicken, Paneer makhani, Tandoori chicken and Dal makhani.
+He invented several Indian dishes which have since become popular worldwide, including butter chicken, paneer makhani, tandoori chicken and dal makhani.
 He was the founder of the restaurant chain Moti Mahal Delux.

 Early life

 Kundan Lal Gujral was born around 1902 to Diwan Chand Gujral and Maya Devi in Chakwal District, in the Punjab Province of British India (now in Punjab, Pakistan) into a Punjabi Hindu Khatri family.
-His only brother Chunni Lal died at the age of 18 due to Pneumonia.
+His only brother Chunni Lal died at the age of 18 due to pneumonia.
 His father was a cloth merchant.
 Kundan Lal Gujral completed his matriculation in Chakwal.
 In c.
 1920 he started working at a small eatery called Moti Mahal, owned by Mokha Singh Lamba in Peshawar, North-West Frontier Province, British India.
 He married Ram Prakash Devi with whom he had a child, Nand Lal Gujral on 26 November 1935.

 In 1947, during the partition of India he migrated with his family to India and settled in Delhi.
 He then went on to start an eatery by the name of Moti Mahal in Daryaganj, Old Delhi.